 Based on these examples, it is reasonable to say that nonviolent action can be carried out by individuals and by groups, small and large.
 The role of numbers is to change the character and sometimes the type of the action.
-Larger participation usually leads to more powerful actions, but not always, and anyway that is another matter than deciding what counts as nonviolent action.
+Larger deciding what counts as nonviolent action.